z0on/Multivariate_GWAS/README.md

 ![bp](back_predict_rr_betas.png)
 * Predicted vs observed trait, using prediction from regularized regression model.
 >**NOTE:** In this run, the last three plots are more like a sanity check rather than actual test of prediction power, because the trait is predicted **in the same samples** that were used to derive predictions.
-To do this properly, must predict trait in "hold-out" samples, that were NOT used for deriving predictions (see next section).
+This always works too well!
+To check our prediction power properly, we must predict the trait in "hold-out" samples, that were NOT used for deriving predictions (see next section).

 To combine all chromosomes together and plot genome-wide manhattan plot (the plot only uses contigs with "chr" in the name!):
 ```bash